Mr. David Kratochvil reports

 About BQE Water Inc.

-BQE Water is a service provider specializing in water treatment and management for metals mining, smelting and refining.
-The company is helping to transform the way the industry thinks about water in the context of natural resource projects by offering services and expertise that enable more sustainable water management practices and improved overall project performance at reduced risks.
-BQE Water invests in innovation and has developed unique intellectual property through the commercialization of several new technologies at mine sites around the world for organizations, including Glencore, Jiangxi Copper, Freeport-McMoRan and the U.S. Environmental Protection Agency.
+BQE Water is a service provider, specializing in water treatment and management for metal mining, smelting and refining.
+It is helping to transform the way the industry thinks about water in the context of natural resource projects by offering services and expertise, which enable more sustainable water management practices and improved overall project performance at reduced risks.
+BQE Water invests in innovation, and has developed unique intellectual property through the commercialization of several new technologies at mine sites around the world for organizations, including Glencore, Jiangxi Copper, Freeport-McMoRan and the U.S. Environmental Protection Agency.
 BQE Water is headquartered in Vancouver, Canada, and trades on the TSX Venture Exchange under the symbol BQE.